 Resources Created by HHSC

-- Evidence-Based Best Practices: Infection Control is a guide for developing a facility-wide system for infection prevention and control.
+- Evidence-Based Best Practices: Infection Control (PDF) is a guide for developing a facility-wide system for infection prevention and control.

 Resources from Other Organizations

 - Infection Control and Response Tool for General Infection Prevention and Control Across Settings (ICAR) can be used by nursing facilities to evaluate their Infection Prevention and Control programs and practices.

 - Interim Infection Prevention and Control Recommendations for Healthcare Personnel During the Coronavirus Disease 2019 (COVID-19 Pandemic) provides strategies for preventing the spread of COVID-19, as well as the latest testing and treatment recommendations.